cansyl/ECPred_nh/README.md

 ## Input

-There is no limit on the number of protein sequences, however, one protein is predicted in one minute on average on the i7-6820HQ processor.
+There is no limit on the number of protein sequences, however, one protein is predicted in 9 minutes on average on the i7-6820HQ processor.

 ## Output